Epic laptop deal takes $250 off the Asus VivoBook 15 OLED with Intel 11th Gen CPU

 Asus VivoBook 15 OLED: was $899 now $649 @ Microsoft Store

 The VivoBook 15 OLED laptop by Asus is built for productivity and entertainment.
-This particular laptop on sale has a 15.6-inch (1920 x 1080) OLED display and Harmon Kardon speakers.
+The sale model has a 15.6-inch (1920 x 1080) OLED display and Harmon Kardon speakers.
 Its hardware configuration includes a 2.4-GHz Intel Core i5-1135G7 4-core CPU, 16GB of RAM, Iris Xe Graphics, and a 1TB SSD.

 While we didn't test this exact model, in our Asus VivoBook 15 review, we praise its good-looking design, great audio, and comfortable keyboard.
 Performance-wise, we expect the laptop in this deal to deliver snappy and seamless multitasking thanks to its Intel 11th Gen chipset.